Finsler manifold

 Finsler manifolds are more general than Riemannian manifolds since the tangent norms need not be induced by inner products.
+Despite their generality, many concepts in Riemannian geometry still exist, including length, geodesics, curvature, connections, covariant derivative, and Cartan structural equations, except that they are lifted from the manifold to the tangent bundle.
+However, normal coordinates do not.

 Every Finsler manifold becomes an intrinsic quasimetric space when the distance between two points is defined as the infimum length of the curves that join them.